devopseksamen/applikasjon/readme.md

 commit and push to git.

 Everytime you push to your github repo a new docker image will be pushed to your dockerhub.

+If everything is built successfully travis will also deploy the application to ci stage in heroku.

 ----
 To test the API first run the application.